pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Make navbar menu items snap to the left
 =======================================

-By default, the navigation bar menu items will begin in-line with the content on your page.
+By default, the navigation bar menu items will align with the content on your page.
 If instead you'd like these items to snap to the left (closer to the logo), then use the following configuration: